 Girls into Geoscience will hear from female professionals who work in different geological fields, talking about their careers and experiences in areas such as petroleum, engineering and off-shore exploration.

-And the event at Plymouth University will feature a number of interactive workshops, including how Google Earth can help explore the tectonic plates, how to reconstruct past climate change through micropalaeontology, and how to lift the lid on the structure of the planet.
+And the event at University of Plymouth will feature a number of interactive workshops, including how Google Earth can help explore the tectonic plates, how to reconstruct past climate change through micropalaeontology, and how to lift the lid on the structure of the planet.

 Dr Sarah Boulton, a Lecturer in Remote Sensing in Geodynamics, in the University’s School of Geography, Earth and Environmental Sciences, and one of the organisers of the event, said: